 Internal Medicine-Pediatrics Residency is a combined program of four years and is ACGME accredited.
 Our program is affiliated with the parent programs of Categorical Medicine and Categorical Pediatrics, which are both fully accredited by the ACGME.
 The goal of our program is to provide training that will allow the individual to pursue a variety of career goals: primary care, subspecialty practice, or academic medicine.
 For more information about the history and concept of Med-Peds, see the web site for the National Med-Peds Residents Association (NMPRA).

 The Med-Peds residents at LSU Health Shreveport participate fully in all activities of both departments: clinical, didactic, and social.
-During pediatric rotations, the residents function as full pediatric residents, attend pediatric conferences and lectures, and vice versa when on medicine.
+During pediatric rotations, the residents function as full pediatric residents and attend pediatric conferences and lectures.
+During medicine rotations, the residents function as full medicine residents and attend medicine conferences and lectures.

 There are over 60 pediatric and 80 medicine faculty members who are firmly committed to help our residents develop the attitudes, technical skills, and knowledge necessary for a fulfilling career.
 Teaching occurs at the bedside, in general and specialty clinics and in electives.
 All orders are written by first year house officers under the supervision of senior residents and faculty members.